8:30 to 3:30 pm Monday to Friday

 The children initially focus on the United Kingdom and its countries as represented in photographs, books and stories.
 They begin to consider oceans of the world and learn about the fauna in the North and South Poles.
 The children are introduced to places that contrast with the UK when they study the conditions in the North and South Poles.
 They study small areas of the UK in more detail when studying local weather and comparing urban and rural locations.
 The children develop their geographical vocabulary through learning about the physical features of contrasting places.
 They develop their geographical skills by using maps, atlases and globes, compasses and aerial photographs and plan perspectives.
 They are taught to interpret simple maps and keys.

 During this year the areas studied include the animal world, plants, materials and the weather.
-The children will begin to learn to work scientifically, conduct their own investigations to produce meaningful outcomes.
+The children begin to learn to work scientifically, conduct their own investigations to produce meaningful outcomes.

 In year 1, the children are introduced to different religious celebrations and practices from the six main world religions and some smaller faith groups.
 The children are encouraged to join in discussions and share any experiences that they may have.